facebook

 7. Dietary Changes

-Incorporating omega-3 fatty acids into your diet may improve tear production.
+Tear production can be enhanced by the addition of omega-3 fatty acids to your diet.
 Foods rich in omega-3 include:

 • Fatty fish (salmon, mackerel)